 Week 1: Introduction to Design for Values

-In this week, you will get an introduction into the history and methodology of Design for Values, as well as exploring the ways in which ethical values influence design processes.
+In this week, you will be introduced to the history and methodology of value-based design, as well as exploring the ways in which values influence design processes.

 Week 2: Investigation into values